 General Guidelines for Making a Report

 No matter how you make a report, please provide as much information as you can.
 If you don't have exact information, please provide what you believe is helpful or relevant.
-Keep in mind, the less information you provide, the harder it will be for APS to make an accurate decision whether to investigate, which could delay assistance to the vulnerable adult.
+Keep in mind, the less information you provide, the harder it will be for APS to make an accurate decision whether to assign for field work, which could delay assistance to the vulnerable adult.
 Here is the information that APS needs to best help a vulnerable adult:

 - Describe why you suspect a vulnerable adult has been abused, neglected or exploited.
 If possible, include a description of any incidents, to include locations and dates and how you became aware of this issue.